PostHog/posthog.com/contents/docs/privacy/data-deletion.md

 This can be done either under settings pages (1) or under persons & groups pages (2).

-When deleting individual persons, you can choose to also delete all their events.
+When deleting individual persons, you can also choose to delete all of their events.
 When deleting teams, all data under the team
 (including events) are automatically removed.

 ## Asynchronous data deletion